-Skip to content
+Skip to Content

 Run your first ticket-to-code job only after:

-• the worker is enrolled
+• Cloud Hosted is selected, or the Self Hosted worker is enrolled

-• an AI provider is ready
+• the AI provider path is ready

 • integrations are connected